Multi-Database Support

 Section titled “Troubleshooting”Connection Issues

-Section titled “Performance Problems”- Check connection pool settings
+Section titled “Performance Problems”- Check pool settings —

 - Review query plans with